-- 3. State-only moneys are used for a child who is not eligible for federally matched funds and for those agreed-to services which are not matched by federal funds. - 5730 PROCEDURES - 5731 Application - A. The prospective adoptive family must apply for adoption support services prior to finalization of the adoption.
+- A. The prospective adoptive family must apply for adoption support services prior to finalization of the adoption.
 The adoptive family shall submit a separate application for each child being adopted.
 The terms of the agreement are negotiated between the adoptive family and the social worker, with final approval authority resting with the regional adoption support program manager.
 See section 5732.
 The application includes: - 1.
 The social worker and the family initiates the process by completing the application, DSHS 10-62 and DSHS 10-62A, together.
 The payment which is agreed upon is expected to combine with the parent's resources to cover the ordinary and special needs of the child for an extended period of time.

+ACYF-PIO-86-05

-ACYF-PIQ-86-05 - 2.
-Monthly cash payments to the family cannot exceed the established regular and family foster home special rates.
+- 2. Monthly cash payments to the family cannot exceed the established regular and family foster home special rates.
 The specific amount of the payment will be determined by an evaluation of the difference between the costs of the child's documented needs and the family, community and state resources available to meet those needs.

-ACYF-PIQ-86-05 - If requested by the social worker or the regional adoption support program manager, the adoptive parent must submit a copy of the family's most recent Federal Income Tax Return, IRS 1040, with the application for adoption support.
-RCW 74.13.121
+ACYF-PIQ-86-05 - 3.
+If requested by the social worker or the regional adoption support program manager, the adoptive parent must submit a copy of the family's most recent Federal Income Tax Return, IRS 1040, with the application for adoption support.